 Nightlife

-Speaking of the night, Istanbul has the best selection of clubs and bars in Turkey.
+Speaking of the night, Istanbul has the biggest selection of clubs and bars in Turkey.
 The country’s most populous metropolis has a more liberal outlook than many other areas, making for a buzzier party scene.

 Good Weather